Close

 Fringe benefits provided to shareholder-employees who own more than 2% of the S Corporation are generally treated as taxable compensation.
 These benefits must be included in the shareholder’s W-2 and are subject to income tax withholding and payroll taxes.

 S Corporations offer numerous tax benefits, including pass-through taxation, avoidance of double taxation, and potential self-employment tax savings.
 However, navigating the tax landscape for S Corporations can be complex and requires careful planning and preparation.
-Seeking professional tax help can provide valuable expertise, support, and peace of mind, ensuring that your S Corporation remains compliant and maximizes its tax savings.
+Seeking Whittier, Los Angeles CA professional tax help can provide valuable expertise, support, and peace of mind, ensuring that your S Corporation remains compliant and maximizes its tax savings.
 By understanding the tax preparation requirements, key tax planning strategies, and common tax pitfalls, you can make informed decisions and optimize the financial health of your S Corporation.

 Get professional help with your S Corp today 1-877-788-297.